-- Shortage of water supply and non-operational hand pumps - Insufficient sanitation infrastructure - Too many illegal connections which leaves some areas of ward 8/9 not receiving water - Upgrade of Moyeni/Zwelisha WTW will improve the situation. - Upgrading of Langkloof WTW will - Maintenance and refurbishment of all hand pumps - Waste water works and completion of sewer reticulation network around Bergville town (ward11) - ➤ The second public participation will be held in April 2020 where the municipality took both the draft 2020/2021 IDP and a draft 2020/2021 Budget to the community to tell them of what has been budgeted based on the first consultation.
-By doing so, the municipality was trying to strengthen the communication between them and the community. - ➤ The table below show how the second consultation for 2019/2020 IDP Review and Budget was unfolded:
+- Shortage of water supply and non-operational hand pumps - Insufficient sanitation infrastructure - Too many illegal connections which leaves some areas of ward 8/9 not receiving water - Upgrade of Moyeni/Zwelisha WTW will improve the situation. - Upgrading of Langkloof WTW will - Maintenance and refurbishment of all hand pumps - Waste water works and completion of sewer reticulation network around Bergville town (ward11) - ➤ The second public consultation was in the form of the municipal website, local and national newspapers due to Covid-19 pandemic.
+Both the draft 2020/2021 IDP and a draft 2020/2021 Budget were advertised to the community to tell them of what has been budgeted based on the first consultation.
+By doing so, the municipality was trying to strengthen the communication between them and the community. - ➤ However, the table below shows how the second consultation for 2019/2020 IDP Review and Budget was unfolded:

-DATE LOCAL MUNICIPALITY TIME WARD VENUE ACTIVITY 16/04/2019 Okhahlamba LM 09h00 11 Bergville Sport Complex Stakeholders engagement 13h00 9 Zwelisha Community Hall Community consultation roadshow 17/04/2019 Alfred Duma 09h00 28 KwaShuzi Community Community consultation LM Hall roadshow 14h00 25 Ntonkozweni community Community consultation hall roadshow 24/04/2019 Inkosi langalibalele LM 10h00 5 Tatane Community Hall Community consultation roadshow 13h00 8 C Section Community Hall Community consultation roadshow 25/04/2019 09h00 10 Estcourt Town Hall Stakeholders engagement 13h00 19 Thembalihle Community Community consultation Hall roadshow 26/04/2019 Alfred Duma 09h00 12 Ladysmith town hall Stakeholders LM engagement
+DATE LOCAL MUNICIPALITY TIME WARD VENUE ACTIVITY 16/04/2019 Okhahlamba LM 09h00 11 Bergville Sport Complex Stakeholders engagement 13h00 9 Zwelisha Community Hall Community consultation roadshow 17/04/2019 Alfred Duma LM 09h00 28 KwaShuzi Community Hall Community consultation roadshow 14h00 25 Ntonkozweni community hall Community consultation roadshow 24/04/2019 Inkosi langalibalele LM 10h00 5 Tatane Community Hall Community consultation roadshow 13h00 8 C Section Community Hall Community consultation roadshow 25/04/2019 09h00 10 Estcourt Town Hall Stakeholders engagement 13h00 19 Thembalihle Community Hall Community consultation roadshow 26/04/2019 Alfred Duma LM 09h00 12 Ladysmith town hall Stakeholders engagement